Philipp15b/CompassEx/README.md

 Heads up!
 The rename commands use the respective `compassex.remove`, `compassex.save` and `compassex.publicize` (if the location is public) permissions.

+Extra: If you want to have players automatically hidden when they join, give them the `compassex.autohide` permission.

 <table>
 	<tr>
 		<th>Permission node</th>